jmompi1/ASD-conserved/doc/checkin-1114.md

 # Check in #2 (11/24)

 **How you’ve addressed prior feedback (2 pts)**
-Since our last submission we have decided to stick to analyzing only two raw single-cell RNA-seq datasets.
-We also are in the process of expanding our gene list to include 10 genes of both categories and we hope to identify trends in the expression of these genes across our three species.
+Since our last submission we decided on analyzing two raw single-cell RNA-seq datasets, each from different species.
+We also are in the process of expanding our gene list to include 10 from both species.
+We're hoping to identify trends in the expression of these gene orthologs.

 **New progress since last submission (4 pts)**
 Since our last submission we have analyzed the raw Drosophila brain single-cell RNA seq data (Drosophila_single-cell_analysis.R), labelled the three primary cell types, and generated UMAPs of the expression of 5 of our original 6 genes.
 One gene was not in the annotation file the authors used when alligning their data so it doens't seem to be present in the data.

-Here is how we cleaned the data and determined the identities of the 19 clusters generated.
+Listed below is how we cleaned the data and determined the identities of the 19 clusters generated.

 **Quality control:**
 Selected cells where nFeature_RNA > 1500, nFeature_RNA < 4000 & the percent of mitochondrial genes was less than 10 %